United profit beats forecasts as bolstered hub strategy pays off

-CHICAGO (Reuters) - United Airlines on Tuesday (UAL.O) reported a fourth-quarter profit that beat Wall Street forecasts, as the No. 3 U.S. carrier scheduled more flights out of its hubs and won back customers after a series of public relations disasters.
+CHICAGO, Jan 15 (Reuters) - United Airlines on Tuesday reported a fourth-quarter profit that beat Wall Street forecasts, as the No. 3 U.S. carrier scheduled more flights out of its hubs and won back customers after a series of public relations disasters.

 The company, United Continental Holdings Inc, said adjusted earnings per share rose to $2.41 in the quarter from $1.44 a year earlier.
 Analysts on average had forecast $2.04 per share, according to IBES data from Refinitiv.